Toggle: English / Spanish

 Lymph node infection; Lymph gland infection; Localized lymphadenopathy

-The lymph system is a network of lymph nodes, lymph ducts, lymph vessels, and organs that produce and move a fluid called lymph from tissues to the bloodstream.
-For more information on this part of the body, see lymph system.
+The lymph system (lymphatics) is a network of lymph nodes, lymph ducts, lymph vessels, and organs that produce and move a fluid called lymph from tissues to the bloodstream.

-Lymphadenitis occurs when the glands become enlarged by swelling (inflammation), usually in response to bacteria, viruses, or fungi.
+Lymphadenitis occurs when the glands become enlarged by swelling (inflammation), often in response to bacteria, viruses, or fungi.
 The swollen glands are usually found near the site of an infection, tumor, or inflammation.

 Lymphadenitis may occur after skin infections or other infections caused by bacteria such as streptococcus or staphylococcus.
 Sometimes it is caused by rare infections such as tuberculosis or cat scratch disease (Bartonella).

-Lymph nodes may feel rubbery if an abscess has formed.
+Lymph nodes may feel rubbery if an abscess (pocket of pus) has formed or they have become inflamed.

-The health care provider will perform a physical exam, which includes feeling your lymph nodes and looking for signs of injury or infection around any swollen lymph nodes.
+The health care provider will perform a physical exam.
+This includes feeling your lymph nodes and looking for signs of injury or infection around any swollen lymph nodes.

-A biopsy and culture of the affected area or node may reveal the cause of the inflammation.
-Blood cultures may reveal spread of infection to the bloodstream.
+and culture of the affected area or node may reveal the cause of the inflammation. may reveal spread of infection to the bloodstream.

 Lymphadenitis may spread within hours.
-Treatment should begin promptly.
+Treatment should begin right away.

 Treatment may include: